Enjoy a Real Winter in North America’s Highest CityNovember 15, 2020

 Healy House Museum and Dexter Cabin: Tour one of Leadville’s earliest homes (open Friday and Saturday).

-Temple Israel: Learn about the lives of Jewish pioneers during Leadville’s mining boom era (open by appointment).
+Temple Israel: Learn about the lives of Jewish pioneers during Leadville’s mining boom era (open Friday – Monday and other days by appointment).

 No matter what activities you choose, get ready to experience a real winter at the top of the Rockies!